opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 Once the OpenProject integration app is downloaded and enabled, you can access it from within the _Settings_ page, via the side menu.
 Start by entering the _Host URL_ of your desired OpenProject instance.

+#### Important
+If your OpenProject is hosted locally, it might be possible, that Nextcloud detects that by some defined rules.
+In that case, NextCloud will refuse to connect to it.
+To be able to use a "local" OpenProject server the `allow_local_remote_servers` setting needs to be set in NextCloud.
+For that edit the file `config/config.php` and add the parameter `'allow_local_remote_servers' => true,` to the existing `$CONFIG` array, or set the setting using the occ command: `php occ config:system:set allow_local_remote_servers --value 1`

 ![Nextcloud_host](3_2_01-NC_Step_1.png)

 Click on the **Save** button and open your OpenProject instance in a new browser tab.